n7-sehgalr/wearable-mlee/README.md

 The initial commit includes the original firmware source code (<url>https://github.com/ABI-EIT/EIT-Device-Firmware</url>) which is modified slightly in later commits to fit the requirements of current study.

+After the modifications and installation of the mentioned tool versions, the set_env.cmd is run which successfully found the paths.

 #### Modifications:

 <ul>